Camp Ozanam Journal

 Camp Ozanam’s Waterfront and Anatari.
 An illustration created by Teddy Lutman and Devlin Macpherson.

-Reviving the tradition of the CBC Journal!
 I hope to share stories and insights about how Boys Camp has evolved and how it has stayed true to our rich history.

 For all inquiries, please email me, Devlin Macpherson at dev.macpherson@gmail.com